ultrafez/sky-mobile-autopiggyroll/README.md

 * `MIN_GB_BEFORE_ROLLING` - The minimum amount of data a SIM card must have remaining before rolling

 ## Usage with Node

+Using Node 20 (may work on other versions, untested) - `npm install`

 Configuration values from `.env` are used when running.